DanAtLetsGame/DanAtLetsGame.github.io/docs/Rules.md

 slug: /rules
 ---

+The following rules apply to all users/members of LetsGame.org.
+Anyone not abiding by these rules will be banned from all LetsGame.org game servers, Discord, and from any other services LetsGame.org provides.

 ## General

-The following rules apply to all users/members of LetsGame.org.
-Anyone not abiding by these rules will be banned from all LetsGame.org game servers, our Discord, and from any chat interactions on our site.

 - No harassment of any kind
 - No griefing